zakatz36/goldcoin/README.md

 [Audit Report](audit/report.pdf)

 ## About
 Goldcoin is a completely decentralized, **hypothetical**, gold-backed stablecoin exchange protocol created by Zach Katz.
 Goldcoin is pegged to the price of one ounce of gold 1:1 and features a liquidity pool where liquidity providers receive 50 basis points of their total relative staked value for each Goldcoin minted.
-Liquidity is staked in ETH, not Goldcoin, and thanks to this, holders of Goldcoin can exchange their holdings back for ETH.
+Liquidity is staked in ETH, not Goldcoin, and thanks to this, owners of Goldcoin can exchange their holdings back for ETH.

 ## Goldcoin Liquidity Pool